farazdagi/evict/README.md

     std::sync::Arc,
 };

-// Create a new LRU policy with a maximum size of 20 pages. let replacer = Arc::new(LruReplacer::new(20));
+// Create a new LRU policy with a maximum capacity of 20 frames. let replacer = Arc::new(LruReplacer::new(20));
+assert_eq!(replacer.capacity(), 20);

-// By default all pages are pinned and cannot be evicted. assert_eq!(replacer.size(), 0);
+// By default all pages are pinned and are not candidates for eviction. assert_eq!(replacer.size(), 0);
 assert_eq!(replacer.evict(), None);

-// Whenever a page is created in your page buffer, you should notify the policy.
-// This will mark as evictable pages 1, 2, 3.
-// .. new page is created in, say, buffer pool; notify the replacer: replacer.unpin(1);
+// So, when creating a new page in, say, buffer pool, notify the replacer.
+// At this point replacer knows what page can be considered for eviction. replacer.unpin(1);
 replacer.unpin(2);
 replacer.unpin(3);

-// Some page has been recently used, so we should notify the policy. replacer.touch(1);

-// Now the policy can evict pages.
+// When a page is accessed, touch the frame -- it affects eviction order. replacer.touch(1);

-// Note that page 1 has been touched, so page 2 will be evicted. assert_eq!(replacer.evict(), Some(2));
+// Since page 1 has been touched, page 2 will be the first to be evicted. assert_eq!(replacer.evict(), Some(2));
 assert_eq!(replacer.size(), 2);